caleorourke/grunt-jekyll-pages/README.md

 # grunt-jekyll-pages
 > Serve GitHub-flavored sites natively using Jekyll.

 [grunt-jekyll-pages](https://github.com/caleorourke/grunt-jekyll-pages) is for anyone working with GitHub Pages.
 This Grunt.js plugin emulates how Github Pages runs Jekyll in safe mode.
-It also provide the means to manually script any of the options (build, serve, watch, etc.) for the purpose of development or testing.
+It also provides a number of options (build, serve, watch, etc.) for the purpose of development or testing.

 ## Getting Started
 This plugin requires the minimal versions: